 Gigantes Plaki - Greek-style baked white beans

-This is a traditional and delicious Greek dish made with buttery large or giant white beans stewed braised or baked in an herby tomato sauce.
+This is a traditional and delicious Greek dish made with buttery, large beans stewed braised or baked in an herby tomato sauce.
 Serve these up with crusty bread, an extra drizzle of olive oil, and crumbled feta.
 A very fabulous, simple, vegan and vegetarian side or meal that you will love!
+Loaded with fiber and plant protein - they make a perfect side dish whether enjoyed warm, room temperature or cold.

 Gigantes Plaki - Greek-style baked white beans